Mr-Coxall/Computer-Based-Problem-Solving/docs/structured-problem-solving/if-then.rst

 |    Statements to be performed
 | **End If**

 The indentation (usually 4 spaces, **NOT A TAB**) used in the If…Then statement is a coding convention used in almost every language.
 It is there to make the statement easier to read.
 It has no effect on how the code works and could be ignored; however, it is **REALLY BAD** programming style not to have it.
+You will also notice that some programming languages like to place the Boolean expression in brackets, while others do not.
+It is just style, but you should follow the languages style.
 Here is what an If…Then statement looks like in specific programming languages:

 .. tabs::